ubunatic/minetest-orienteering/README.md

 etc. through the debug menu, but this would be generally considered cheating as this defeats the purpose of this mod.
 Try to resist this urge.

-To avoid accidentally enabling debug display with a keypress, you can add the following line into your `minetest.conf`:
+To avoid accidentally enabling debug display with a key press, you can add the following line into your `minetest.conf`:

     keymap_toggle_debug =